ACM M.D. BINSKIN, AC (Ret’d)

-Doug Hurst’s 2001 history of the RAAF Staff College, ‘Strategy and Red Ink’ can be downloaded (27 MB file) or ordered in hard copy ($16) via the RAAF Air Power Development Centre website.
+Doug Hurst’s 2001 history of the RAAF Staff College, ‘Strategy and Red Ink’ can be downloaded (27 MB file).

 ‘Strategy and Red Ink’ traces the history of RAAF Staff College within the context of the main decisions and events influencing the RAAF since World War II.
 Beginning with the War Staff Courses, it outlines the main eras that saw RAAF staff training change from a six month, all RAAF affair, into the present course with its diverse student body and strong international flavour.
 Widespread use is made of personal recollections, anecdotes and photographs to support the essential facts and figures, and help put things at a personal level for the reader.
 All Course photographs, along with those of the Commandants, are reproduced in separate appendices.
 (Course photoographs, with the exception of 32 Course are posted on the RADS website.)

 Also available for download is the late AVM Roy Frost’s RAAF College and Academy 1947-86